Allegheny-Computer-Science-203-S2020/cs203-S2020-conduct/conduct.md

     * Report errors or bugs to the appropriate team members.
     * Record what choice was made and when it was implemented.
     * Defer to the Professor or student technical leaders when unsure.
-    * Use online polls to reach a group consensus about a decision.
-    * Distribute tasks to all group members.
+    * Distribute tasks to all team members.
     * A new decision should be made when a previous decision cannot be implemented.
-    * When a choice is disputed use a slack poll using the extension Polly.
+    * When a choice is disputed, use a slack poll using the extension Polly.

 * **Unacceptable Conduct (U):**
   * *Members shall not*